ELL Assessment and Legal Rights

 Multiple Sources of Evidence

 Do not rely on one score.
-Use classroom observations, work samples, oral explanations, performance tasks, language-proficiency data, prior schooling information, family input, and consultation with ESL or bilingual staff.
-Evidence over time is more reliable than a single English-only measure.
+Use classroom observations, work samples, oral explanations, performance tasks, NYSITELL/NYSESLAT proficiency data, prior-schooling information, family input, and consultation with ENL or bilingual staff.
+Evidence over time is more reliable than a single English-only measure, which matters most for newcomers and students with interrupted formal education (SIFE), whose low English score may reflect limited exposure, unfamiliar formats, or interrupted schooling rather than disability.

 Coordinated Support